functorz-tech/momen_doc/actions/component-management.md

 Add the Full-Screen Image action to an image component’s interaction.
 When clicked, the image will expand to fill the screen.

 ### Note
-This action is needed to select and add to a image component directly.
+This action needs to be selected and added to an image component directly.

 ## 6. Video – Play, Pause, Stop

 ### Brief
-This action controls video, allowing users to play, pause, or stop media files.
+This action controls video playback, allowing users to play, pause, or stop media files.

 ### Action configuration guide
 Add the Play, Pause, Stop action to a component (usually a button).
-Select the target video URL retrieved from a identified remote data.
+Select the target video URL retrieved from an identified remote data source.

 ### Note
 On the page, you need to identify a data source and filter out the video type of data field first.